Health Information Technology: Catch a Growing Career Trend

 How to Become a Health Information Management Technician

-At CBT College you can pursue your dream of becoming a Health Information Management Technician.
-The necessary Associates of Science in Health Information Management Technology at CBT College is designed to give you a firm knowledge base and all of the technical skills that you will require to successfully manage, maintain, process, identify, and store health information.
+At CBT Technology Institute you can pursue your dream of becoming a Health Information Management Technician.
+The necessary Associates of Science in Health Information Management Technology at CBT Technology Institute is designed to give you a firm knowledge base and all of the technical skills that you will require to successfully manage, maintain, process, identify, and store health information.

-CBT College at the Cutler Bay location offers the accredited Health Information Management Program by the Commission on Accreditation of Health Informatics and Information Management Educations (CAHIM).
+CBT Technology Institute at the Cutler Bay location offers the accredited Health Information Management Program by the Commission on Accreditation of Health Informatics and Information Management Educations (CAHIM).
 Once students graduate from the Cutler Bay location they then become eligible to apply to take the AHIMA/Registered Health Information Technician (RHIT).

-Here are the certifications available at the CBT College:
+Here are the certifications available at the CBT Technology Institute:

 - Registered Health Information Technician-RHIT granted from AHIMA